...

 5. Decision Making:

 If you have mastered the skill of decision-making, picking the best decision becomes easier.
-Also, it will also enable you to evaluate the pros and cons of multiple decisions so that you can pick the most optimal one easily.
+Also, it will enable you to evaluate the pros and cons of multiple decisions so that you can pick the most optimal one easily.

 Final Summary